fieldtrip/website/getting_started/eeglab.md

 Both EEGLAB and FieldTrip work with data structures in MATLAB memory.
 The design philosophy in EEGLAB is to gather all data from one subject in a single "EEG" structure, and all data from a group of subjects in a "STUDY" structure.
 This is different from the design philosophy of FieldTrip, which does not gather all results in a single structure, but keeps the results from different analyses in [different structures](/faq/how_are_the_various_data_structures_defined).

 Together with the EEGLAB developers we maintain two functions for converting the data back and forth: **fieldtrip2eeglab** and **eeglab2fieldtrip**.
-Please note that eeglab2fieldtrip is included in the FieldTrip release, and that fieldtrip2eeglab is included in the EEGLAB release.

 ## Using FieldTrip with the DIPFIT plug-in